Solutions by

 Performance

-As a member of IBU, Institut für Bau und Umwelt, ArcelorMittal has decided to implement a large programme of construction product EPDs in order to demonstrate their best in class performances.
+ArcelorMittal has implemented a large programme of construction product EPDs in order to demonstrate their best in class performances.

 Among our large product offer, product and solution EPDs already include:

-- Combination of high strength steels and Magnelis® for best in class guardrail systems.
+• High strength steels and Magnelis® for best in class guardrail systems

 Other construction product & solution EPDs will also become available in the coming months.